 Cosmwasm avoids this completely by preventing any contract from calling another one directly.
-Clearly we want to allow composition, but inline function calls to malicious code creates a security nightmare.
+Clearly, we want to allow composition, but inline function calls to malicious code create a security nightmare.
 The approach taken with CosmWasm is to allow any contract to return a list of messages to be executed in the same transaction.
-This means that a contract can request a send to happen after it is finished (eg. release escrow), or call into other contract.
+This means that a contract can request a send to happen after it is finished (eg. release escrow), or call into another contract.
 If the future messages fail, then the entire transaction reverts, including updates to the contract's state.
-This allows to atomic composition and quite a few security guarantees, with the only real downside that you cannot view the results of executing another contract, rather you can just do "revert on error".
+This allows for atomic composition and quite a few security guarantees, with the only real downside that you cannot view the results of executing another contract, rather you can just do "revert on error".

 Sometimes we will need information from another contract, and with the 0.8 release, we added synchronous queries to other contracts or underlying Cosmos SDK modules.
 These Queries only have access to a read-only database snapshot and be unable to modify state or send messages to other modules, thus avoiding any possible reentrancy concerns.

-Memory Usage - When instantiating a Wasm VM, it is provided by 32MB of RAM by default.
+Memory Usage - When instantiating a Wasm VM, it is provided 32MB of RAM by default.
 This is to store the byte code as well as all memory used by running the process (stack and heap).
-This should be plenty large for almost any contract, but maybe some complex zero knowledge circuits would hit limits there.
-It is also small enough to ensure that contracts have minimal impact of memory usage of the blockchain.
+This should be plenty large for almost any contract, but maybe some complex zero-knowledge circuits would hit limits there.
+It is also small enough to ensure that contracts have minimal impact on memory usage of the blockchain.

-CPU Usage - The Wasmer Runtime that we use, has ability to inject metering logic into the wasm code.
-It calculates prices for various operations and charges and checks limits before every jump statement (loop, function call, etc), to produce a deterministic gas price regardless of cpu speed, platform, etc. Before executing a contract, a wasm gas limit is set based on remaining Cosmos SDK gas, and gas deducted at the end of the contract (there is a constant multiplier to convert, currently 100 wasm gas to 1 sdk gas).
+CPU Usage - The Wasmer Runtime that we use, can inject metering logic into the wasm code.
+It calculates prices for various operations and charges and checks limits before every jump statement (loop, function call, etc), to produce a deterministic gas price regardless of CPU speed, platform, etc. Before executing a contract, a wasm gas limit is set based on the remaining Cosmos SDK gas, and gas is deducted at the end of the contract (there is a constant multiplier to convert, currently 100 wasm gas to 1 SDK gas).
 This puts a hard limit on any CPU computations as you must pay for the cycles used.

 Disk Usage - All disk access is via reads and writes on the KVStore.
 The Cosmos SDK already enforces gas payments for KVStore access .
 Since all disk access in the contracts is made via callbacks into the SDK, this is charged there.
 If one were to integrate CosmWasm in another runtime, you would have to make sure to charge for access there as well.